csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 As discussed earlier, not all problems are easily, or efficiently adapted to GPUs.
 The example we have used earlier, summing the elements of an array, is such an example.
-Thus, in the example code snippet below we compute elementwise sum of two arrays using CUDA.
+Thus, in the example code snippet below we compute element-wise sum of two arrays using CUDA.

 ```
 #include <iostream>